openhab/openhab1-addons/bundles/binding/org.openhab.binding.tellstick/README.md

 The binding supports sensors (temperature and humidity) and devices (switches, dimmers and dimmers without an absolute level).

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/tellstick/readme.html).

 ## Prerequisites

 First of all you need to make sure that your JVM is matching your installed Telldus Center.